 A huge pinch of salt will help

 When you are surrounded by social media, it can often engross you and alter your thinking; lowering your self-esteem and sense of worth in the world.
 I hear so many people talk about themselves negatively and comparing themselves to others and often social media feeds that sense of insecurity.
 I understand that we are driven, human beings and always strive for doing our best; but often when you achieve your best, you are not happy because another person or milestone comes along.
-I feel that this cycle is reinforced through the use of social media and a huge step back needs to be taken on occasions.
+I feel that this cycle is reinforced through social media; a huge step back needs to be taken on occasions.

 What do you think about social media; let me know in the comments?
-I would love to hear your opinion on these things, even if you disagree with me, let’s have a healthy debate on the topic in the comments.
+I would love to hear your opinion on these things, even if you disagree with me.
+Let’s have a healthy debate on the topic in the comments.

 Ciao for now beauties xx